Tight contact structures without symplectic fillings are everywhere

-As we already seen in \Cref{lemma:sphere_ADC}, it is important to keep track of the Conley-Zehnder indices for non-contractible orbits to understand the indices of the Reeb orbits that become contractible on the spheres obtained via the flexible surgeries.
+As we have already seen in \Cref{lemma:sphere_ADC}, it is important to keep track of the Conley-Zehnder indices for non-contractible orbits to understand the indices of the Reeb orbits that become contractible on the spheres obtained via the flexible surgeries.
 For this, assume the contact manifold $Y$ has vanishing rational first Chern class.
-If we fix a complex trivialisation $\tau$ of the contact structure (or sum of copies of the contact structure, if the first Chern class in non-zero) over the $2$-skeleton, or equivalently a trivialisation of the complex determinant bundle associated to the contact structure, then we can speak of the Conley-Zehnder indices for any orbits with respect to $\tau$, which we will denote by $CZ_\tau(\gamma)$.
-One can then define notions of index positivity and ADC, that take into account all periodic orbits and not just those that are contractible.
-In this case we will say that $(Y,\tau)$ is \emph{generalized ADC} following \cite[Definition 3.1]{intersection}.
+If we fix a complex trivialisation $\tau$ of the contact structure (or of the sum of the right number of copies of the contact structure, if the first Chern class is a non-zero torsion) over the $2$-skeleton, or equivalently a trivialisation of the complex determinant bundle associated to the contact structure, then we can speak of the Conley-Zehnder indices for any orbits with respect to $\tau$, which we will denote by $\mu_{CZ}^\tau(\gamma)$.
+One can then define notions of index positivity and ADC that take into account all periodic orbits and not just those that are contractible.
+This leads to the following concept of $\pi_1$-sensitive ADC manifolds introduced in \cite[Definition 3.5]{intersection}.